-The following table provides information about share repurchases made by us of our Class A common stock during the quarter ended March 31, 2023:
+The following table provides information about share repurchases made by us of our Class A common stock during the quarter ended June 30, 2023:

-Period Total Number of Shares Purchased 1 Average Price Paid per Share 2 Total Number of Shares Purchased as Part of a Publicly Announced Program Dollar Value of Shares that May Yet be Purchased Under the Program 3 (In thousands) January 1, 2023 - January 31, 2023 987,895 \$ 4.2 4 987,895 \$ 41,189 February 1, 2023 - February 28, 2023 265,834 \$ 4.4 7 265,834 \$ 40,000 March 1, 2023 - March 31, 2023 - \$ \$ 40,000
+Period Total Number of Shares Purchased 1 Avera age Price Paid per Share 2 Total Number of Shares Purchased as Part of a Publicly Announced Program 3 M ar Value of Shares that ay Yet be Purchased nder the Program at Period End (In thousands) April 1, 2023 - April 30, 2023 909,306 \$ 4.18 909,306 \$ 36,196 May 1, 2023 - May 31, 2023 1,682,677 \$ 4.41 1,394,076 \$ 30,000 June 1, 2023 - June 30, 2023 4,844 \$ 4.47 \$ 30,000

-- 1. The repurchases are being executed from time to time, subject to general business and market conditions, through open market purchases or privately negotiated transactions, including through Rule 10b5-1 trading plans, pursuant to a stock repurchase program.
+- 1. These amounts include shares surrendered to satisfy tax withholding obligations upon the vesting of equity awards under our 2021 Equity Incentive Plan (as amended, the "Plan").
+Under the Plan and applicable award agreements, the Company has the discretionary right to collect payment of mandatory tax withholding obligations by deducting from the shares otherwise deliverable to a participant upon vesting and settlement of an award under the Plan a number of shares having a fair market value equal or less than such participant's tax withholding obligations.
+All shares so deducted from shares that otherwise would be deliverable to participants under the Plan are considered repurchased pursuant to the terms of the Plan and applicable award agreements and not pursuant to any publicly announced share repurchase program. - 2.
+Average price paid per share excludes costs associated with the repurchases and any excise taxes that may be incurred by the Company on share repurchases. - 3.
+The repurchases are being executed from time to time, subject to general business and market conditions, through open market purchases or privately negotiated transactions, including through Rule 10b5-1 trading plans, pursuant to a stock repurchase program.
 On November 10, 2021, the Company's Board of Directors approved a stock repurchase program authorizing the Company to repurchase, within a 12 month period, up to \$50.0 million of the Company's Class A common stock at such times and in such amounts as the Company's Board of Directors deems appropriate, based on factors such as market conditions, legal requirements, and other business considerations.
-The Company publicly announced the approval of such stock repurchase program for an additional 12 months from November 10, 2022 to November 10, 2023.
+The Company publicly announced the approval of such stock repurchase program on November 12, 2021.
+On November 2, 2022, the Company's Board of Directors approved an extension of the time period for repurchases under the stock repurchase program for an additional 12 months from November 10, 2022 to November 10, 2023.
 The Company publicly announced the extension of such time period on November 8, 2022.
-See Note 18-Stockholders' Equity for additional information relating to share repurchases. - 2.
-Average price paid per share excludes costs associated with the repurchases. - 3.
-From April 1, 2023 through May 8, 2023, the Company acquired an additional 1.3 million shares of Class A common stock under this program at an aggregate purchase price of \$5.7 million and an average purchase price of \$4.24 per share.
-As of May 8, 2023, the Company has remaining authorization to repurchase up to \$34.3 million of the Company's Class A common stock under the stock repurchase program described in footnote 1 above.
+See Note 18-Stockholders' Equity for additional information relating to share repurchases.